Advertise with Us!

 Table of Contents

-Launched for the first time in 1991 by its creator Guido Van Rossum, Python is one of the main programming languages generally used to automate certain repetitive tasks.
-Over the years, the language has evolved enormously with the contribution of many developers/programmers.
-Easy to understand, efficient and fast, if you are new to programming, it is strongly recommended to start learning Python before you start learning other more complex languages.
-Python interpreters are available on several operating systems such as Linux, MacOS, and Windows.
+Launched in 1991 by its creator Guido van Rossum, Python is one of the main programming languages used to automate specific repetitive tasks.
+The language has evolved enormously with the contribution of many developers/programmers.
+If you are new to programming, it is recommended to start with Python.
+Python interpreters are available on several operating systems such as Linux, macOS, and Windows.

 10 Best Python IDE & Python Code Editors